JoshuaOlubori/Adventure-works/README.md

 ### Loading into database 🧺

-a MySQL database was created to host the data.
+A MySQL database was created to host the data.
 The ERD is shown below and using MySQL's built-in GUI tool, it was converted into a database schema

 <insert diagram here>